meganmarchale/immoeliza-airflow/README.md

 The scraper will fetch: the property link - the type (house, apartment, etc.) - the location - the price.

 The scraper is **flexible** on order to make it more **robust over time**.
-It is also voluntarily slowed in order to avoid overlaoding the website we are scraping: 20min/1000 links (50 pages).
+It is also intentionaly slowed in order to avoid overlaoding the website we are scraping.
+Furthermore, note that after reaching 1000 links scraped, the website keeps repeating the links.
+I therefore adapted the scripts in order to scrape by [locality](data/code-postaux-belge.csv) and avoid this 1000 links limitation.

+_Note that the process can be speed up using parallel processing._

 As we scraped the list of properties, we only got basic info.
 We now need **additional info** that are being fetched by a [second scraper](utils/details_scraper.py).
 This scraper opens each link that has been scraped in the first scraper and gets missing details such as the **size of the property, the amount of bedrooms, etc.**